Entropy675/Vale/readme.txt

+!!!
+NOTE: due to a lack of community interest, I've decided to work on this engine in private from now onwards.
+This is the old/outdated version of this project. !!!
+!!!
+I keep coming up with too many good ideas to give them all away for free!
+If I have more money in the future, I will make the source available again. !!!

 This was tested on an Ubuntu Linux system.
 The code should be transferrable to any environment configured to include OpenFrameworks libraries.